- Dr Sam Spiegel

 Over the years he has served as an advisor to the United Nations Development Programme (UNDP), the United Nations Environmental Programme (UNEP) and the United Nations Industrial Development Organization (UNIDO) and worked with governments and civil society organizations in Africa and Asia on a variety of initiatives to address resource management, livelihoods and development policy issues.
 Interested in interdisciplinary approaches for understanding issues of global inequity, Sam's publications have addressed a variety of inter-linkages in the socioeconomic, environmental and political dimensions of resource extraction and rural livelihoods in Sub-Saharan Africa and Southeast Asia, with particular attention to conceptualizations of regulation and resource management challenges in artisanal and small-scale mining communities.
 Sam has conducted research in Zimbabwe, Mozambique, Tanzania, Indonesia, Cambodia and Brazil.

-He is currently directing ESRC-funded and Canadian government-funded projects examining social processes shaping rural resource-dependent economies and the construction of knowledge about time and space in relation to the extractive sector in Zimbabwe and Indonesia.
+He is currently directing ESRC-funded and Canadian government-funded projects examining social processes shaping rural resource-dependent economies and the construction of knowledge about time and space in relation to the extractive sector.

 In September 2016, at the Chancellor's Awards Dinner, Dr. Spiegel received the 2016 Chancellor's Rising Star Award at the University of Edinburgh, recognising " the resonance and impact of his work in development studies, including his very high quality publications, demonstrable research impact, an excellent track record in research funding, and his contributions to mentoring and research leadership."